chunyu-playground/interview-demo/public/presentation.md

 # How to Collaborate with External Collabrators

-- **Join an Organization**
+- **Join an organization as members**
-    - **As Members**: Collaborators are added to the orgnization (teams)
+    - Collaborators are added to the orgnization (teams)
     - Permissions can be adjusted for all repositories a team has access to
     - Ideal for long-term collaborators requiring access to multiple repositories
+- **Join repositories as outside collaborators**
-    - **As Outside Collaborators**: Collaborators are added  to specific repositories
+    - Collaborators are added  to specific repositories
     - Have no visibility into the broader organization or other repositories
     - Best for temporary or repository-specific access
-- **Repository-Level Collaboration**
-    - The access level is the same as that of outside collaborators
-    - Offers flexibility for **individual** collaboration

 ---